 Too Late to Pray: Defiant Chicago Roots is a redux of For A Life of Sin.
 It is a current magnifying-glass look at some—but not even close to all—of the artists and groups making unique and special music in the city’s roots scene.
 Some of the artists you may have heard of; some are woven so tightly into the fabric of the city, it’s hard to imagine a time without them; some we’ve claimed, whether they like it or not, as natives; some you might be hearing for the first time; and some you may never hear from again.

 A career-spanning collection of the finest honky tonk, country, and Western Swing tunes from Texas country legend Wayne “The Train” Hancock, pressed for our 25th anniversary.

+Classic debut album on LP for the FIRST TIME.
 Highlights include drop-dead, now classic cool honky tonk gems like "Every Kinda Music But Country," "The Buck Starts Here," and the sing-a-long fave "She Took A Lot Of Pills (And Died)."